Alaska01/weatherApp/readme.md

 ## Readme
 - Initial readme for weather app
 - The readme will be modified later on the feature branch after completion of app.
+- A detail readme would be added later.